-Feedback from staff was obtained through meetings, surveys, and informal discussions.
+Feedback from staff was obtained through meetings and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service.
-Staff we spoke with told us they were happy to raise a suggestion and said these were listened to and acted on where appropriate.
+A staff suggestion box was available for staff to add their thoughts and comments to.
+Staff we spoke with told us they were happy to raise a suggestion and said these were listened to and acted on where appropriate..